 After 20 years a Bear, I am proud to be a Lion!!!

-On a personal level, I am married to my best friend of 28 years, and we have 3 wonderful children: Cody is a junior involved with the LCHS basketball program, Logan is a Junior at SHSU trying to figure out her future in the business world, and Amber is a recent SHSU graduate working as an RN.
+On a personal level, I am married to my best friend of 29 years, and we have 3 wonderful children: Cody is a senior involved with the LCHS basketball program, Logan is a senior at SHSU working towards a degree in business, and Amber is a an SHSU graduate working as an RN.

 I am very proud of the district for being a positive influence, not only in my children's lives, but in the lives of all MISD students.

 I look forward to getting to know all of you and am anticipating an awesome school year.
 Go Lions!

 Google Classroom cheat sheet

 How To Class Link